Holiday (Madonna song): Live performances

-The song continued to evolve in the 2000s.
-At a 2000 promotional concert for Music at London's Brixton Academy, Madonna sang donning a top referencing her children.
-On the Drowned World Tour (2001), "Holiday" was mashed up with Stardust's "Music Sounds Better with You" (1998).
-Slant Magazines Sal Cinquemani called it one of the concert's highlights.
-The performance recorded at Detroit's Palace of Auburn Hills was included on the Drowned World Tour 2001 home release.
-For 2004's Re-Invention World Tour, it was performed as a tribal-themed number with the singer and dancers in kilts, visual flag imagery, and confetti raining upon the audience.
+"Holiday" closed the Re-Invention World Tour (2004) in a tribal-themed performance.
+Madonna and her dancers performed wearing kilts, with flag imagery displayed on the video screens and confetti raining over the audience.
 The Manchester Evening News Paul Taylor referred to it as the "most genuinely thrilling moment" of the evening.
-A performance of "Holiday" from this tour can be found on the I'm Going to Tell You a Secret live album and documentary (2006).
-On the Confessions Tour (2006), "Holiday" was sampled in a video montage.
-At the Toronto concert of 2008's Sticky & Sweet Tour, Madonna sang "Holiday" a capella per fan requests.
-In the 2009 extension, it was performed in full, featuring a tribute to Michael Jackson; dancer Kento Mori, dressed as Jackson, reenacted iconic choreography to a medley of "Billie Jean" and "Wanna Be Startin' Something" (1983).
+A recording of the performance appeared on Madonna's first live album, I'm Going to Tell You a Secret (2006).
+On the Confessions Tour (2006), "Holiday" was sampled as part of "The Duke Mixes the Hits", a medley that also incorporated elements of "Borderline", "Dress You Up" (1985), and "Erotica" (1992).
+At a Toronto stop of the Sticky & Sweet Tour (2008), Madonna performed "Holiday" a cappella at the audience's request.
+For the 2009 extension of the tour, the song was restored to the set list in full and incorporated a tribute to Michael Jackson, with dancer Kento Mori recreating his signature moonwalk choreography to a medley of "Billie Jean" and "Wanna Be Startin' Something" (1983).

-On the MDNA Tour (2012), the song appeared in interlude visuals and was sung live at select shows.
-During the final show in Córdoba, Argentina Madonna performed it with a megaphone after a generator disrupted the set.
-Madonna appeared on The Tonight Show Starring Jimmy Fallon on April 9, 2015, and sang "Holiday" using classroom instruments, alongside American band The Roots and host Jimmy Fallon.
-"Holiday" closed the Rebel Heart Tour (2015–2016), with Madonna dressed in Americana-themed attire and lifted offstage by a harness during the finale.
-The Arizona Republics Ed Masley called the performance a "triumphant" encore while the Washington Blades Joey DiGuglielmo found it anti-climactic.
-The Sydney rendition was included on the 2017 Rebel Heart Tour live album.
-A ukulele version was performed at her cabaret-style Madonna: Tears of a Clown shows (2016), with the singer donning clown attire.
-Most recently, "Holiday" was featured in the Celebration Tour (2023–2024) in a disco-tinged performance interpolating Chic's "I Want Your Love" (1978).
-Staged beneath a giant disco ball on a club-inspired circular stage, the number featured Bob the Drag Queen as a bouncer.
+"Holiday" was among the songs sampled in "Radio Dial Static", a video interlude featured on the MDNA Tour (2012).
+The song was also performed live at select dates of the tour.
+During the final show in Córdoba, Argentina, Madonna performed it with a megaphone after a generator disrupted the set.
+On April 9, 2015, Madonna appeared on The Tonight Show Starring Jimmy Fallon, where she performed "Holiday" on classroom instruments alongside Fallon and the Roots.
+"Holiday" closed the Rebel Heart Tour (2015–2016), with Madonna performing draped in an American flag, accompanied by dancers dressed in "Gatsby-style" attire.
+At the end of the song, she was lifted offstage by a harness and disappeared behind video screens.
+Ed Masley of The Arizona Republic praised the "triumphant" encore, whereas Joey DiGuglielmo of the Washington Blade found it anticlimactic.
+The performance was included on the tour's 2017 live album.
+A ukulele version was performed at the Madonna: Tears of a Clown shows (2016), with the singer donning clown attire.

+"Holiday" was performed on the Celebration Tour (2023–2024), incorporating elements of Chic's "I Want Your Love" (1978).
+Performed beneath a giant disco ball on a circular stage, the number recreated the Paradise Garage nightclub and featured Bob the Drag Queen as a bouncer who denied Madonna entry.